You can add videos to:

 Do plays on my website count?

-Every video service controls when video plays count, not Squarespace.
+Each video service controls when video plays count, not Squarespace.
 Plays of embedded videos might add to your view count, depending on where the video is hosted:

 - YouTube - Doesn't count views of embedded videos.
 However, YouTube provides a breakdown of where viewers are finding your videos.
 Learn more in YouTube Analytics documentation.